 Studies have shown that the fascia is not actually inflamed and therefore the term fasciitis is not strictly accurate.
 As a result, this can be referred to as plantar fasciosis or fasciopathy as it is more of a degenerative condition.

-In reality, plantar fasciitis encompasses a range of conditions which can occur separately or in combination and include:
+In reality, plantar heel pain encompasses a range of conditions which can occur separately or in combination and include:

 - Thickening of the fascia (true plantar fasciitis)

 - Soft tissue oedema (swelling / inflammation) above or below the fascia